FARS: Factor Augmented Regression Scenarios in R: The FARS package

 \subsection{Probability distribution of factors in FARS}

 A two-step procedure is implemented in \pkg{FARS} to obtain the asymptotic joint probability density of the factors with the subsampling correction.

 The first step involves running a subsampling method to extract factors from subsets of $N^*$ variables, selected from the entire data sample.
-This is implemented using the \code{mldfm_subsampling()} function.
-The function iteratively generates \code{n_samples} subsamples of size \code{sample_size} and estimates factors using the ML-DFM approach through the \code{mldfm()} function\footnote{The argument \code{n\_samples} is the number of samples, while \code{sample\_size} is the proportion of the cross-sectional dimension, $N$, that composes the subsamples (e.g., 0.9 to selected 90\% of the original variables).
+This is implemented using the \code{mldfm\allowbreak_subsampling()} function.
+The function iteratively generates \code{n_samples} subsamples of size \code{sample_size} and estimates factors using the MLDFM approach through the \code{mldfm()} function\footnote{The argument \code{n\_samples} is the number of samples, while \code{sample\_size} is the proportion of the cross-sectional dimension, $N$, which composes the subsamples (e.g., 0.9 to select 90\% of the original variables).
 In the case of multiple blocks, the proportion is maintained in all the blocks.}.
 This approach offers two main advantages.
-First, the arguments of \code{mldfm_subsampling()} are the same as those of \code{mldfm()}, with the addition of two additional arguments to define the number and size of the subsamples.
-Second, the function returns a list of \code{mldfm} objects, enabling the user to apply standard methods such as \code{summary()}, \code{print()}, and \code{plot()} to each of the subsample results.
+First, the arguments of \code{mldfm\allowbreak_subsampling()} are the same as those of \code{mldfm()}, plus two additional arguments to define the number and size of the subsamples.
+Second, the function returns an object \code{mldfm_subsample} containing a list of \code{mldfm} objects, enabling the user to apply standard methods to each of the subsample results.
 In addition, an optional \code{seed} argument can be provided to ensure the reproducibility of the results.
+A \code{mldfm_subsample} object contains the attributes listed in Table~\ref{tab:mldfm_subsample_object} and provides \code{print()}, \code{summary()} and \code{plot()} methods, as well as \code{get_mldfm_list()} and \code{get_mldfm_model()} functions to access the entire list or a specific \code{mldfm} object, respectively.